jordanbarkley/19XX/CONTRIBUTING.md

 # Contributing
-Here a few things you can do to help 19XX.
+Here are a few things you can do to help 19XX.

 ## Play and Share
 Sit down and enjoy some games.
 If you like 19XX, recommend it to a friend, encourage your local TO to use 19XX at tournaments, etc.